erkandem/swagccg-m2m/README.md

 # swagccg_m2m

-*100% MatLab only client code generator for swagger (OpenAPI 2.0).
+*MatLab only client code generator for swagger (OpenAPI 2.0).
 Using MatLab.
 For MatLab*

 ## Summary